KodiAnb/MeetingAssistant/README.md

 Clicking on one these tasks takes the user to a new application with the summary of the task already written (with permission).
 This project was to explore and master my expertise in:

-React
+React,
-FastAPI
+FastAPI,
-Google APIs
+Google APIs,
-Ollama LLMs
+Ollama LLMs,
-HTML + CSS
+HTML + CSS,
 PostgreSQL

 The Ollama model I used was gemma4:e4b for its speed and accuracy despite its fewer parameters.